-- For blood collected in the capillary tubes provided with the test kit: Dispense the blood from the capillary tube into a Treatment Reagent tube within 10 minutes of collection, and mix well, to prevent the blood from clotting inside the heparinized capillary tube. - For blood collected in other micro-collection devices: Use only fresh, unrefrigerated whole blood within 24 hours stored at 50°-90°F (10°-32°C) with the LeadCare II System.
-Do NOT use venous samples.
+- For blood collected in the capillary tubes provided with the test kit: Dispense the blood from the capillary tube into a treatment reagent tube within 10 minutes of collection, and mix well, to prevent the blood from clotting inside the heparinized capillary tube. - For blood collected in other collection devices: Use only fresh, unrefrigerated whole blood within 24 hours stored at 50°-90°F (10°-32°C) with the LeadCare II System.
 Do NOT use plasma or serum.
-Use the capillary tubes and plungers provided with the test kit to transfer 50 μl of blood from the micro-collection device into the Treatment Reagent tube.
+Use the capillary tubes and plungers provided with the test kit to transfer 50 μ I of blood from the collection device into the treatment reagent tube.

-- After mixing the blood with the Treatment Reagent, analyze it in less than 48 hours if stored at room temperature.
-If stored refrigerated analyze within 7 days.
-NOTE: Allow mixture to reach room temperature before analyzing - Extremes in humidity may affect the blood lead results.
+- After mixing the blood with the treatment reagent, analyze it in less than 48 hours if stored at room temperature.
+If stored refrigerated, analyze within 7 days.
+NOTE: Allow mixture to reach room temperature before analyzing. - Extremes in humidity may affect the blood lead results.
 Performance has been validated from 12% to 80% RH (non-condensing).
-Use of the LeadCare II system outside of this range is not recommended. - Do NOT use the LeadCare II System in drafts.
-This could lead to falsely low results. - Keep the LeadCare II System out of direct sunlight. - The analyzer will only function in the temperature range of 54°-97°F (12°-36°C).
+Use of the LeadCare II System outside of this range is not recommended. - Do NOT use the LeadCare II System in drafts.
+This could lead to inaccurate results. - Keep the LeadCare II System out of direct sunlight. - The analyzer will only function in the temperature range of 54°-97°F (12°-36°C).
 Otherwise the analyzer will display a temperature error code.
-Refer to analyzer display messages in the User's Guide (Chapter 5). - Allow all of the LeadCare II System components to reach a steady temperature before using. - Clinical testing demonstrates that altitudes up to 8,000 feet (2,440 meters) above sea level do not affect results obtained with the LeadCare II System. - Use the Sensors, the Treatment Reagent tubes, capillary tubes and transfer droppers only once.
+Refer to analyzer display messages in the User's Guide (Chapter 5). - Allow all of the LeadCare II System components to reach a steady temperature before using. - Clinical testing demonstrates that altitudes up to 8,000 feet (2,440 meters) above sea level do not affect results obtained with the LeadCare II System. - Use the sensors, the treatment reagent tubes, capillary tubes and transfer droppers only once.
 Do NOT reuse.
-Reuse could lead to erroneous results. - Do NOT use damaged (bent, scratched, cut, etc.) Sensors. - The following substances (at the concentrations listed) do NOT affect the results of the LeadCare II system: copper (90 μmol/L), zinc (54 μmol/L), arsenic (0.78 μmol/L), cadmium (0.27 μmol/L), aluminum (0.45 μmol/L), ascorbic acid (0.30 mmol/L), uric acid (1.5 mmol/L). - The LeadCare® II system was also tested in the presence of 37 drugs commonly found in pediatric blood samples.
-The following concentrations do NOT affect the results of the LeadCare II system: acetaminophen (396 μmol/L), acetylsalicylic acid (6.0 mmol/L), ibuprofen (396 μmol/L), heparin (80,000 units/L), calcium sodium EDTA (6.7 mmol/L), succimer (DMSA) (78 μmol/L), DMPS (2,3-dimercapto-1-propane sulfonic acid) (78 μmol/L), D-penicillamine (0.17 mmol/L), BAL (2,3-dimercaptopropanol) (0.97 μmol/L).
+Reuse could lead to erroneous results - Do NOT use damaged (bent, scratched, cut, etc.) sensors. - The following substances (at the concentrations listed) do NOT affect the results of the LeadCare II System: copper (90 μmol/L), zinc (54 μmol/L), arsenic (0.78 μmol/L), cadmium (0.27 μmol/L), aluminum (0.45 μmol/L), ascorbic acid (0.30 mmol/L), uric acid (1.5 mmol/L). - The LeadCare II System was also tested in the presence of drugs commonly found in pediatric blood samples.
+The following concentrations do NOT affect the results of the LeadCare II System: acetaminophen (396 μmol/L), acetylsalicylic acid (6.0 mmol/L), ibuprofen (396 μmol/L), heparin (80,000 units/L), calcium sodium EDTA (6.7 mmol/L), succimer (DMSA) (78 μmol/L), DMPS (2,3-dimercapto-1-propane sulfonic acid) (78 μmol/L), D-penicillamine (0.17 mmol/L), BAL (2,3-imercaptopropanol) (0.97 μmol/L).
 Refer to the User's Guide for a complete list of drugs tested.